MFA Fatigue: Everything You Need to Know About the New Hacking Strategy

-With cybercrime on the rise, more and more organizations are implementing best practices such as multi-factor authentication (MFA) to protect their users from credential theft, phishing attempts and brute-force password guessing.
-To get around this added layer of protection, hacking groups have developed a new tactic: MFA fatigue relies on spamming victims with endless authentication prompts until they grant the attacker access by accident or out of sheer frustration.
-Read on to learn more about this approach, the anatomy of an MFA fatigue attack and what organizations can do to protect against MFA fatigue.
+With cybercrime on the rise, more and more organizations are implementing best practices such asย multi-factor authentication (MFA)ย to protect their users from credential theft, phishing attempts and brute-force password guessing.
+To get around this added layer of protection, hacking groups have developed a new tactic:ย MFA fatigueย relies on spamming victims withย endless authentication promptsย until they grant the attacker accessย by accidentย or out ofย sheer frustration.
+Read on to learn more about this approach, the anatomy of an MFA fatigue attack and what organizations can do toย protect against MFA fatigue.

 What Is MFA Fatigue?

-MFA fatigue, also known as MFA exhaustion, 2FA fatigue, MFA push spam or prompt bombing, is a strategy used by hackers to get around multi-factor authentication when breaking into user accounts.
-While other approaches for circumventing MFA rely on social engineering, hijacking active sessions or man-in-the-middle attacks, MFA fatigue follows a brute force approach.
+MFA fatigue, also known as MFA exhaustion, 2FA fatigue, MFA push spam or prompt bombing, is a strategy used by hackers to bypass multi-factor authentication when breaking into user accounts.
+While other approaches for circumventing MFA rely on zero day vulnerablities, social engineering, hijacking active sessions or man-in-the-middle attacks, MFA fatigue follows a brute force approach: Using stolen, leaked or guessed credentials for their login attempt, attackers continuously bombard the account owner with prompts asking them to verify their identity.
+This barrage continues until they slip up, are worn down psychologically or the attacker moves on.

 How MFA Fatigue Works

 Although blunt, MFA fatigue can be a surprisingly effective strategy for attackers looking to bypass the additional layer of login security.
-With two-factor authentication being adopted by more and more services, answering MFA challenges has become so routine that people don’t always check them closely.
-The daily ritual of verifying your identity over and over again can leave users drained or inattentive, something that MFA fatigue exploits in the hopes that account holders will make a mistake.
+With two-factor authentication being adopted by more and more services, answering MFA challenges has become so routine that people donโ€™t always check them closely.
+The daily ritual of entering one-time passwords over and over can leave users inattentive, something that MFA fatigue exploits in the hopes that account holders will make a mistake.

 But even if the person receiving the prompt identifies the login attempt as fraudulent, the endless barrage of notifications sometimes wears them down to the point that they grant access just to make it stop.
 The pressure on users is especially intense on mobile devices, as continuous push notifications can make it impossible to use your phone for anything else.
 Not to mention that the reliance on personal smartphones for texts and authenticator apps gives attackers 24/7 access to their victim.
 They can keep this bombardment up for days, and they only have to succeed once.